Tuberculosis cutis miliaris disseminata

 • In the morning (fasting up to 4h) on 3 consecutive days, sputum must be collected.

-• In the morning on 3 consecutive days urine must be given (fluid restriction the evening before!).
+• Pass urine in the morning on 3 consecutive days (fluid restriction the evening before!).

 • Bronchoalveolar lavage (BAL).